lsst/lsst-texmf/templates/document/{{cookiecutter.series.lower()}}-{{cookiecutter.serial_number}}/README.rst

 {{ cookiecutter.abstract }}

-To compile this document you need to have set up https://github.com/lsst/lsst-texmf.
+To compile this document you need to have set up  lsst-texmf see  http:\\lsst-texmf.lsst.io .
 The bin directory of texmf must be in your path for generateAcronyms.py to be found and  work.
 **Links**

 {% if cookiecutter.docushare_url|length > 0 %}